mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 Aua-hide clothing is the traditional garb of most Aslan warriors and the heavy, musky stench of the leather is part of the bouquet of every Aslan world and starship.
-The Aslan produce so much aua-hide that it is used for everything from armor to cargo restraints to children’s toys.
+The Aslan produce so much aua-hide that it is used for everything from armor to cargo restraints to children's toys.

 Armor Type Protection TL Rad Kg Cost Required Skill Aua-leather +1 2 — 2 Cr40 None